prideout/book-webgl/README.md

 # master

-- Remaining files to clean up: PolygonTess and Turtle.

 - Replace Vector & Matrix files and give a good commit message (all caps)

 - DEMO.check seems a bit needless...  how about DEMO.endFrame(draw) ?